ms/buildtogether.tech/conflict/index.md

 Sometimes, it isn't just one person on the team who's a problem.
 Sometimes, the whole team is dysfunctional.
 In the mid-1990s, for example, I worked in a data visualization startup.
 Individually, we were all smart, decent people.
-Put us together, though, and somehow our personalities and IQs canceled out, leaving us all dumb and nasty.
+Put us together, though, and somehow our personalities and IQs canceled out, so that collectively we were as dumb as a sack full of hammers.

 Instructors can allow for this by announcing at the start of the course that teams will be dissolved and re-formed halfway through the project, *unless*